What is brand management?

-By building a consistent brand identity, continually monitoring and taking action on how your brand appears to the wider world, you’re able to continually offer an appealing business to customers.
+By building a consistent identity, continually monitoring and taking action on how your brand appears to the wider world, you’re able to offer a globally appealing business to customers.
 This develops into brand loyalty over time and allows you to build brand equity.

 Increasing brand recognition

-Brand management improves your brand recognition, and at the same time builds customer loyalty, retention, and trust, because customers will recognise and seek out your brand and the experiences it offers.
+Brand management improves your brand recognition, and at the same time builds customer loyalty, retention, and trust, because consumers will recognise and seek out your brand and the experiences it offers.

 Strengthening brand value

-With brand management, you’re able to spot what customers value about your brand, and increase the reputation and value of your product or service as a result.
-Without intervention, your brand becomes what customers perceive – rather than how you’d like to be known.
+With brand management, you’re able to spot what consumers will value about your brand, and increase the reputation and value of your product or service as a result.
+Without intervention, your brand becomes what consumers perceive – rather than how you’d like to be known.